 - a.
 Reading assignment for next session - b.
 Musical contemplation.
-Listening to a song from "Peter Mayer Sings The Great Story" CD is recommended for liberal Christian groups; this study guide will link a particular song from the CD to each session.
-Printed lyrics to copy and distribute to each participant are also included in this study guide.
-For moderate to conservative Christian groups, this CD may be ill-suited.
-The leader may wish instead to lead the group in prayer or other appropriate forms of leave-taking.
+Listening to a song from "Peter Mayer Sings The Great Story" CD is our suggestion, and we will recommend a particular song for each session.
+Printed lyrics to copy and distribute to each participant are included in this study guide, too.